pretix/pretix-docs/docs/topics/vouchers.md

 ![Page titled Voucher, showing options for creating a single voucher code.](../assets/screens/vouchers/create-single.png)

 Clicking the :btn-icon:fontawesome-solid-plus: Create a new voucher: button takes you to a dialog for creating a single new voucher code.
-The voucher code has already been filled out automatically, but you can change it and provide your own as long as it is at least five characters in length.
+The voucher code has already been filled out automatically, but you can change it and provide your own as long as it is at least 5 and no more than 255 characters in length.
 Since this code is supposed to be able to be used more than once, set "Maximum usages" to 9999999.
 Set the "Valid until" option to the end of the limited time offer, for example the end of the following day.
+The "Price effect" option offers several different possibilities as to what effect the voucher should have on the price of the ticket.
-Set "Price effect" to "Reduce product price by (%)" and set "Voucher value" to "10" for a 10% discount upon use of the voucher.
+As an example, you could to "Reduce product price by (%)" and set "Voucher value" to "10" for a 10% discount upon use of the voucher.
 You can use the "Maximum discount budget" to limit the usage of the voucher.
 Another option of limiting potential losses in case of unexpectedly high usage of the voucher is setting a lower number of "Maximum usages".
 Uncheck the box next to "Show hidden products that match this voucher" and click :btn:Save:.